 1. AAA Minority Dissertation Fellowship

 The American Anthropological Association offers $10,000 fellowships to minority doctoral students, including Latino/as and Chicano/as, to increase diversity in the field.
 Applicants should demonstrate financial need during their dissertation write-up period.
 They must also join or be a member of the American Anthropological Association.
-Submissions are due in March 2022.
+Applications are currently closed, but should reopen early 2024.

 2. AIFS Scholarships